Statement.

 Allen (b.
 1993, Florida; lives and works in New York) creates paintings, sculptures, and installations exploring the complex relationship between human development and the environment.
 Growing up on the banks of the St. Johns River in Green Cove Springs, Florida, he witnessed firsthand the rapid transformation of the landscape.
 This experience profoundly shaped his artistic practice.
 His work examines the impact of these changes within the historical context of Florida's ecosystems and their connection to broader societal shifts.

 Allen holds an MFA from Pratt Institute (2019) and a BFA in Fine Art and Art History from the University of North Florida (2017).
-He honed his printmaking skills under master printer John Hutcheson of Tyler Graphics and studied abroad in Italy, Croatia, and Slovenia.
+He honed his printmaking skills under the guidance of master printer John Hutcheson of Tyler Graphics and studied abroad in Italy, Croatia, and Slovenia.